 3-25.4 Elevators.

-Elevators are intended primarily for the movement of furniture.
+\4\ Elevators are intended for the movement of furniture and people.
 Provide elevators sized to accommodate movement of both furniture and a medical stretcher for personnel.

-- Navy: One elevator is required for buildings two stories or higher. - Marines: One elevator is required for buildings three stories or higher. - Training facilities do not require an elevator.
+Navy: One elevator is required for buildings two stories or higher.